-SELL CHARLES PEARS (Chas Pears) PAINTINGS – VALUATION AND APPRASIL IN 2019.
+SELL CHARLES PEARS (Chas Pears) PAINTINGS – VALUATION, ARTIST AUCTION VALUE, PRICE & APPRAISAL IN 2020.

 We can help you to sell Charles Pears original artwork with a free valuation.
 We are interested in purchasing original oil and watercolour paintings by Charles Pears.
 Clients in the U.K., Europe, USA and worldwide regularly sell Charles Pears artwork to us.
 We offer a discreet, reliable service with swift payment avoiding 50% auction value fees taken between buyer and seller.

 “Auctions can eat up 50% of the value” Read more…….

 Many of our clients are looking to avoid the high cost of selling items at auction and so find selling to our specialist gallery a more favourable option.

 For a Charles Pears Valuation please contact the gallery with details:

 Email : email@example.com or

 Phone: 01590 678230 or from abroad +44 1590 678230

 He was born in Pontefract in 1873 and became a marine artist mainly in oils.